Best Hiking Skirts and Dresses of 2024/25

 The REI Trailmade Skort is an excellent summer companion and our pick for the Best Plus-Size Hiking Skort/Skirt/Dress.
 We've taken it on short hikes, longer overnight trips, and at every farmer’s market and brewery we’ve found in between.
 The skort is made from durable 89% ripstop nylon/polyester that has survived being scooted across boulders and through thick brush.

 One of our writers has always preferred skorts over skirts, and the Trailmade Skort is an excellent example of a skort, with the functionality of shorts and the aesthetic appeal and ventilation of a skirt.
-The built in shorts prevent chafing, and the leg openings are large enough that we don’t feel constricted.
+The built-in shorts prevent chafing, and the leg openings are large enough that we don’t feel constricted.
 The skort has an elastic waistband with an adjustable waist belt to tighten or loosen the fit as needed.
-We tested the 3X, and found the waist to not be too small or pinch my stomach like many hiking shorts and pants do.
+We tested the 3X and found the waist not to be too small or pinch my stomach like many hiking shorts and pants do.

 View the REI Co-op Trailmade Skort

 The Trailmade has enough pockets to carry essentials, with two hand pockets large enough for an iPhone 14 on the front, under the skirt flap, and a zippered pocket at the back.
-The 4 inch inseam felt slightly short on our tester's 5’9” frame, and when seated on dirt or rock it’s easy to feel a bit exposed if you’re tall or have long legs.
-The length, while slightly too short for our needs when doing lots of scooting or sitting on the ground, is perfect for pretty much all other uses walking around.
-While the Trailmade isn’t our go-to for a rugged hiking bottom, it is useful on most day hikes and transitions easily to casual wear.
+The 4-inch inseam felt slightly short on our tester's 5’9” frame, and when seated on dirt or rock, it’s easy to feel a bit exposed if you’re tall or have long legs.

 Other hiking skirts, dresses, and skorts we tested